Want to enjoy a snowy and fairy-tale winter getaway? Here are the best winter destinations in Europe to add to your bucket list.

 Contributed by Albina from Ginger Around The Globe

 The capital of Sweden is usually very crowded in the summertime, which makes it a perfect European winter destination.
-You might be freezing, but if you are lucky, you can see northern lights.
+You might be freezing, but if you are lucky, you can see the Northern lights.

 For a cozy afternoon, there are a lot of very nice cafés where you can feel the right Swedish Fika.
 In general, Sweden is a winter paradise, especially if you prefer city life over nature.